This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy located in a residential area on the outskirts of Walsall town centre.
-The pharmacy is open extended hours over seven days.
-People who use the pharmacy are from the local community and a home delivery service is available.
-The pharmacy dispenses NHS prescriptions, but it does not currently provide any other NHS funded services.
+The pharmacy is open extended hours over six days.
+It dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
+It also provides a range of services including NHS Pharmacy First and the NHS blood pressure testing service.
 The pharmacy team dispenses medicines into weekly packs for people to help make sure they take them at the right time, and it provides services to care homes.
-The inspection was completed during the COVID-19 pandemic.
+This was a reinspection following an inspection in December 2025 where the pharmacy did not meet Standards 1.7, 4.2 and 4.3.
+The pharmacy has failed to make sufficient improvements resulting in repeated failed Standards.

 Inspection summary findings